olofens/koinly-crypto-transaction-parser/README.md

 ## UPDATE
 Now can also parse your transactions to tax-friendly excel sheet.

+## PLEASE NOTE
+Use at your own risk -- do not rely on some stranger's code on github to extract proper documents.
+There may be bugs.
+Feel free to use as a starting point for your own more specific use case.

 ### Why?
 When for example needing to withdraw larger sums of money from crypto exchanges to your traditional bank account you will need to provide the bank with a complete transaction history such that they can be confident that the incoming money